Blossom-tech/kry-services-backend/README.md

 You can check by visiting http://localhost:8080/service/getAll that a empty table has been created.

 - Run the frontend Application
+Link to frontend repo: https://github.com/Blossom-tech/kry-services-frontend.git Download the project on your system.
 Navigate to the frontend folder of the project in the Command Line and run the following commands

 npm install